 - Pain can make children more aggressive

-- Child learns to avoid punishment, but doesn’t learn new or “right” behavior
+- The child learns to avoid punishment but doesn’t learn new or “right” behavior

-- Child learns to use physical violence to influence others
+- The child learns to use physical violence to influence others

-- Spanking is often used in anger, and can become more harsh than parent intends.
+- Spanking is often used in anger and can become harsher than the parent intends.

 National Child Abuse Hotline (1-800) 422-4453